CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-07-spinlocks.md

 Capacity misses occur when the amount of data we're accessing is simply too large to fit into our cache.
 For example, if we're iterating over 1GB of data, that won't completely fit into a 32kB L1 cache.

-Is the large percentage of L1 cache loads being misses a result of cold-start misses?
+Is the large percentage of L1 cache loads being misses a result of capacity misses?

 Unlikely.
 Let's think about the size of the data we're accessing.
 We're still only accessing two pieces of data we're accessing (our lock state, and shared value `val`).
 Our lock state is a `std::atomic<bool>` with conservatively only takes up 1 bytes.
 Our value, `val`, is a `std::uint64_t`, which is 8 bytes.
 That means together we're only using 9 bytes of data.